So you have a website and think you’re good to go, right?

 Images speak volume

 Having visually aesthetic images can make or break your landing page.
 With so much readily available information online, individuals have a very short attention span and it’s decreasing as more noise gets added.
 Focusing too much on words will guarantee a lost interest in the vast majority of your potential customers.
 But providing too little information, will leave them wondering for more.
 Finding the right balance is critical when you’re trying to convey your message and because a photo says 1,000 words, make sure your image relates to your overall message.
-For example, if you’re trying to get users to purchase tickets to your tour, show photos that would show them why they need to purchase tickets.
+For example, if you’re trying to get users to sign up for your webinar, show photos of past events that would spark interest.
 Photos of past customers or specific moments is a good conversion tool.

 The Psychology of Color